What is Distributed Denial of Service (DDoS) attack?

-Here, the attack gives instruction to the clients connected peer to peer to discontinue and disconnect their network and set connection with the targeted system.
+Here, the attack gives instruction to the clients connected peer to peer to discontinue and disconnect their network and set a connection with the targeted system.

 DDoS Attack Prevention/Mitigation

 It is better to understand that DDoS attack prevention is a fallacy.
 There is no specific technique defined for preventing it, the only thing you can do is to measure the damage caused due to this attack.
-Even a Firewall cannot provide sufficient security against DDoS attack.
+Even a Firewall cannot provide sufficient security against DDoS attacks.

 As DDoS attack is difficult to identify and stop there are some facts taken into consideration such as:

 - The first basic step is to check for your system loopholes.

-- Preparing a plan that includes adapting best practices running currently to protect systems, network infrastructures, and DNS services etc.
+- Preparing a plan that includes adapting best practices running currently to protect systems, network infrastructures, DNS services, etc.

 - Identify network vulnerabilities that can become bottlenecks.

 - Constant observation of movements taking place on the network.

-- Check for packet flood and application-layer attack.
+- Check for packet flood and application-layer attacks.

 - Detection of attacks that can affect several systems at a time.

 Cloud-Based DDoS Prevention

-Though these measures can be applied to prevent major damage due to a DDoS attack, some limitations have occurred so far which in turn lead towards the Cloud-Based DDoS Prevention.
+Though these measures can be applied to prevent major damage due to a DDoS attack, some limitations have occurred so far which in turn lead toward Cloud-Based DDoS Prevention.

 Presently, Incapsula is the most popular cloud-based solution to cure a DDoS attack.
 It provides protection for your application along with the DNS services and network infrastructure.
 This solution fights all types of DDoS attacks mentioned above.